MARafey/Hateful-Memes-Detection/README.md

 ### Evaluation

 Models are automatically evaluated on the validation set during training.
 The best model checkpoint is saved and can be used for inference.
-The evaluation uses AUROC as the primary metric, as recommended for the challenge.
+The evaluation uses AUROC as the primary metric.

 ### TensorBoard Visualization